saltant-org/saltant/README.md

 infrastructure required changes in to the job infrastructure—both of which usually meant bringing the backend down.
 When the backend went down to sort out task problems, the file/metadata database part had to go down too.
-Hence, there was much to be gained from decoupling the job system from the file/metadata database system.
+Therefore there was much to be gained from decoupling the job system from the file/metadata database system.
 Hence, saltant.

 ## More!